 Where available, individual programme fees are linked above.
 For details information on fee status, policies and payment see:

-Online distance learning students studying on a part-time intermittent study basis pay for each course as they study.
+If you are studying on a part-time intermittent basis, you will pay for each course as you study.

 This programme involves an in-depth scientific approach to managing health and welfare, reproduction, behaviour, nutrition and exercise for horses.
 You will also learn how to practically apply a scientific approach to benefit horse health, welfare and performance.

-The minimum entry requirement is a UK 2:1 undergraduate degree, or its international equivalent, in veterinary science or a biological science, with subject areas including zoology, animal/equine science or pharmacology/pharmacy.
+An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in veterinary science or a biological science, with subject areas including zoology, animal/equine science or pharmacology/pharmacy.